MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-errors.md

 |---|---|
 | Failed to retrieve a matching provider transformation record. | The provider ID must match an *active provider instance*, not a provider definition.
 The source object and destination object on the transformation must match what is shown in your call to Intelligent Order Management Provider Transformer. |
 | Field "field\_name" was not found on the table. | You're trying to access data that no value is provided for in the record.
 If data is optional, you must use **Record.FieldOrDefault** as a default value. |

+## Reprocessing orchestration errors

+If a sales order fails in orchestration step, it can be reprocessed from the failed step using the "Reprocess" button from the top ribbon.